Phunware Inc. [PHUN] stock Initiated by ROTH Capital analyst, price target now $2.50

-Phunware Inc. [NASDAQ: PHUN] loss -6.13% or -0.13 points to close at $1.99 with a heavy trading volume of 2860685 shares.
+Phunware Inc. [NASDAQ: PHUN] traded at a high on 04/26/22, posting a 0.98 gain after which it closed the day’ session at $2.07.
 The company report on April 21, 2022 that Phunware Appoints Matt Lull as Executive Vice President & Chief Cryptocurrency Officer.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse